makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She remembered thinking before nodding off that night, "Fine, okay, it *is* just me."
 It had been depressing, but it knocked her resentment of her family down a few notches.

-Aiden one-upped all of her family's care: he'd fallen in love with her, he said, whether or not she checked all the cabinets to ensure nothing --- or no one --- was stuck, slowly starving to death.
+Aiden one-upped all of her family's care: he'd fallen in love with her, he said, whether or not she checked all the cabinets to ensure that no one was stuck, slowly starving to death.
 He'd gotten her more than just meds, he'd gotten her therapy.
-A doctor who was working with her on a steady program of exposure: "Next time you're in the kitchen, walk in, take a glass from the cabinet, pour yourself a glass of water, and walk out.
-Think about how that feels."
-Little steps, over and over.
+A doctor who was working with her on a steady program of exposure: *"Next time you're in the kitchen, walk in, take a glass from the cabinet, pour yourself a glass of water, and walk out.
+Think about how that feels."* Little steps, over and over.
 Her family tried to hide her, Aiden tried to help her.

 And he'd gotten her more than just meds and therapy, he'd gotten her him.